Student Code of Conduct Policy

 A student charged with a violation of the Student Code of Conduct will be notified via their SCC student email of the charges and provided options for scheduling an appointment for a hearing with the Dean of Students.
 The student will be assigned a counselor to serve as an advocate and to provide support during the investigation process.
 The student will be supplied with the counselor’s name and contact information.
 Based upon the results of the investigation, the Dean of Students may:

 - impose a sanction consistent with the nature of the violation.

 - refer the student to a community agency for services.

-In instances in which the student cannot be reached to schedule an appointment with the Dean of Students or when the student refuses to cooperate, the Dean of Students shall send a certified letter to the student's last known address.
+In instances in which the student does not respond to the initial email or to schedule an appointment with the Dean of Students, or if the student refuses to cooperate, the Dean of Students shall send a certified letter to the student's last known address.
 The letter will provide the student with a list of charges, the Dean of Students’ decision, and instructions governing the appeal process.
 In those instances when the student refuses to cooperate or does not attend the scheduled hearing with the Dean of Students, the Dean of Students’ decision will be final.

 Penalties for violating the Student Code of Conduct include, but are not limited to, the following:

 - Reprimand: a written communication that gives official notice to the student that subsequent offense(s) against the Student Code of Conduct may carry heavier penalties because of this infraction.

 - Loss of privileges: loss of access to college facilities, services, or activities for a specified period of time.